Sudeep-Poojary/Sudeep-Poojary/README.md

 <h1 align="center">Hi there 👋, I'm Sudeep Poojary</h1>
-<h4 style="text-align: justify;">A Third Year undergraduate student pursuing Bachelor of Engineering from Xaviers Institute of Engineering, Mumbai.
+<h4 style="text-align: justify">A Third Year undergraduate student pursuing Bachelor of Engineering from Xaviers Institute of Engineering, Mumbai.
 I'm a passionate web developer with a strong foundation in HTML, CSS, and JavaScript.
 I have experience working with popular framework like React and I'm always excited to learn and work with new technologies.
 I'm also skilled in back-end development with Node.js and Express, as well as database management with MongoDB and MySQL.
 Still upskilling! and Thanks for stopping by!</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sudeep-poojary&label=Profile%20views&color=0e75b6&style=flat" alt="sudeep-poojary" /> </p>